 What Are The Disadvantages of Pairing Fish with Hermit Crabs?

 Before introducing hermit crabs to their new home, consider whether you can meet their needs.
 Hermit crabs bring many new dimensions to a fish tank but create more work.

 Hermit crabs eat algae and detritus in an aquarium but still need to be fed.
 The problem is that the dietary needs of hermit crabs may differ from fish.

 Hermit crabs enjoy fish flakes as an occasional treat, but you’ll need to research the dietary preferences of hermit crabs and ensure that they aren’t harmful to fish.

 Don’t go overboard when feeding hermit crabs because uneaten food will rot and lead to higher ammonia and nitrite levels.
 Check that food is being eaten and perform regular spot cleaning.

 Molting is the process of shedding an exoskeleton while a new exoskeleton grows.
 Young hermit crabs undertake this process regularly, and older hermit crabs will molt every 18 months.

-While a hermit crab is molting, it’s vulnerable, so ensure hermit crabs can burrow to safety.
+While a hermit crab is molting, it’s vulnerable, so ensure hermit crabs can burrow.
 According to the Journal of Experimental Marine Biology and Ecology, hiding reduces mortality while molting.